hackwebdev/NestJS2021/README.md

 - getServerSideProps
 - which gets data by the time of request
+- both getServerSideProps and getStaticProps can pass context as props
+- context will allow us to get the id of whatever is in the URL

+Data fetching using combination of getStaticProps and getStaticPaths

 - getStaticProps
 - will fetch data at build time
+- same as getServerSideProps

 - getStaticPaths
 - to dynamically generate all the paths with all the data
-- both getServerSideProps and getStaticProps can pass context as props
-- context will allow us to get the id of whatever is in the URL
+- we only want to get all of the posts

+- const ids = articles.map((article) => article.id)
+- returns an array of ids

+- const paths = ids.map((id) => ({ params: { id: id.toString() } }))
+- returns an id formatted to string

+- fallback: false,
+- which means if we go to something that doesnt exist in the data it will return a 404